-North American Joint Positive Train Control
+North American Joint Positive Train Control (NAJPTC)

 On January 23, 1998, the Federal Railroad Administration (FRA) joined the Association of American Railroads (AAR) and the Illinois Department of Transportation (IDOT) to initiate development of a high-speed Positive Train Control (PTC) project for the St. Louis-Chicago corridor.
 Concurrent and subsequent railroad industry efforts directed toward advancing PTC technology development were subsequently integrated into the North American Joint Positive Train Control (NAJPTC) Program.
 This project is the primary venue and means for the establishment of PTC interoperability standards (i.e., the ability of a train to successfully transition from one railroad or type of train control system onto another seamlessly, at track speed, while under continuous supervision of the train control systems).
 Over many years, AAR, IDOT, and FRA’s Next Generation High-Speed Rail Program (NGHSR) shared the project costs associated with these activities.